 Ways of Seeing - Ways of Seeing was a BBC television series consisting of visual essays that raise questions about hidden ideologies in visual images.
 The series gave rise to a later book of the same name written by John Berger.
 "It would be easy to say that Ways of Seeing is hopelessly dated - made in 1972, the films come across as a puritan-groovy mix of Monty Python, the Open University and the Look Around You spoofs.
 And yet what's so remarkable about this series is that it seems more apposite, subversive and thought-provoking than ever.
 The Britain we glimpse in the films, already alienated by spooky BBC Radiophonic Workshop music by Delia Derbyshire, is alienated even more by the passing of time.
 Alienated usefully, in the Brechtian sense; we look at a capitalist society which is like, and unlike, our own."
 Online at UbuWeb.

-Web Gallery of Art - A virtual museum and searchable database of European painting and sculpture of the Romanesque, Gothic, Renaissance, Baroque, Neoclassicism, Romanticism periods (1000-1850), currently containing over 26.000 reproductions.
-Picture commentaries, artist biographies are available.
-Guided tours, period music, catalogue, free postcard and other services are provided.
+Web Gallery of Art - A searchable database of European fine arts and architecture (8th-19th centuries), currently containing over 44.800 reproductions.
+Artist biographies, commentaries, guided tours, period music, catalogue, free postcard and mobile services are provided.

 Wild in Art - Working with host partners, artists, communities and schools together with public and private sector organisations, Wild in Art produces mass participation art events that animate cities and towns around the UK and beyond.